World War II by country: Ceylon (Sri Lanka)

-Chad

 Chile

 Chile declared its neutrality upon the outbreak of war in Europe, having close trading links with Germany.
-Later in the war, however, as Argentina grew closer to Germany, Chile actively distanced itself from the Axis powers, and the Chilean government took steps to dismiss pro-German military officers.
+Later in the war, however, Chile actively distanced itself from the Axis powers, and the Chilean government took steps to dismiss pro-German military officers.
 An attempted Nazi-backed coup in September 1938 turned most of the Chilean population against the German community within Chile.
-Following the sinking of the Toltén by a Nazi submarine off the coast of New Jersey and anti-German demonstrations in Chile, relations with Axis countries were broken and war was declared in 1943.
+Following the sinking of the Toltén by a Nazi submarine off the coast of New Jersey and anti-German demonstrations in Chile, relations with Axis countries were broken on January 20, 1943.
 Throughout the duration of the war, Chilean naval presence around Easter Island was strengthened to ward-off a feared Japanese attack (as the Japanese had territorial ambitions for all the islands of Polynesia to be under their rule), and bolstered defensive capabilities at the vital harbors of Antofagasta, Coquimbo, Valparaíso and Talcahuano.
 Chilean merchant naval ships also aided Peruvian, Colombian and Cuban ships in patrolling the area around the Panama Canal Zone during the Battle of the Caribbean.
-From 1943 to 1945, the Chilean prison camp of Pisagua became the site of wartime internment for citizens of enemy nations when Chile entered World War II on the Allied side.
-In mid-2017, newly declassified documents revealed that Chile's Investigative Police Units had stopped a Nazi spy ring's plot to bomb Northern Chilean copper mines and blow up the Panama Canal.
+From 1943 to 1945, the Chilean prison camp of Pisagua became the site of wartime internment for citizens of enemy nations.
+Chile eventually declared war on Japan on April 13, 1945, becoming the last country in South America to do so.
+In mid-2017, newly declassified documents revealed that Chile's Investigative Police units had stopped a Nazi spy ring's plot to bomb Northern Chilean copper mines and blow up the Panama Canal.